To Report Child Abuse in Cumberland County call 910-677-2450.

 - In fiscal year 2017, the CAC served 696 children and their families.

 - The CAC also provides continuing education to professionals who serve child abuse victims and education for the public including:

 – Darkness-to-Light Training to educate parents, grandparents and everyone who works with children on how to recognize, prevent and react responsibly to child sexual abuse – Recognizing and Reporting Child Abuse Training for professionals and organizations on how to recognize the signs of child abuse and how to report suspicions of child abuse.

 - The CAC is a 501(c)3 organization and is funded through the generosity of corporate, state, organization and foundation grants; corporate and individual donations; in-kind contributions; and event sponsorships.
 There is no charge for most of the services that the CAC provides.

-The Child Advocacy Center (CAC) of Cumberland County, NC recently compiled its annual report for the fiscal year ending June 30, 2013.
+The Child Advocacy Center (CAC) of Cumberland County, NC recently compiled its annual report for the fiscal year ending June 30, 2017.
 Some of these annual report statistics bear reporting to the public.
 The primary service that the CAC provides is a safe, child-friendly location for interviewing of children and coordination of referral programs when an allegation of sexual abuse and/or severe physical abuse has occurred.
-In Fiscal Year 2013 the CAC provided this service to 465 children.
+In Fiscal Year 2017 the CAC provided this service to 696 children.
 Do these numbers startle you?
 They should!
-The thought of one child in our community enduring this type of abuse is horrifying; much less 465!
-See our stats here - 2012-2013 Annual Report.
+The thought of one child in our community enduring this type of abuse is horrifying; much less 696!
+Click the link below to see our stats.